 The CPS guidance explores the benefits of therapy for victims engaging in the criminal justice process.

-Due to the potential suggestibility of victims and the possible impact on criminal proceedings, certain therapeutic approaches are not recommended.
+Certain therapeutic approaches may present challenges for the criminal justice process and victims should be informed of this by their therapist.
 Therapy notes can be requested by the police or prosecution if justification is given that they form part of a reasonable line of enquiry and with the consent of the victim (or their parent/carer).